ZhuangLab/MERFISH-based-CRISPR-screening/README.md

 ------Matlab sequence analysis------

 The Matlab sequence analysis for building the barcode to genetic variant lookup table is comprised of three parts in this scripts.
-1. parse reads from miSeq to identify the barcode and Protospacers within the reads 2. find unique protospacer-barcode reads within the library 3.
+1. Parse reads from miSeq to identify the barcode and Protospacers within the reads 2.
+Find unique protospacer-barcode reads within the library 3.
 Further identify the unique reads considering sequencing errors within the unique protospacer-barcode reads to generate the final lookup table.

 Code authors